The development of web publishing applications like the WordPress CMS platform has truly simplified web design and web development for web users.

 Then, a “blogging” application called WordPress came along and helped to kick off a new web revolution …

 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-A WP theme controls the design elements of the website.
-It lets you add a “skin” over your site much like a web template system does but it also also gives you complete control over the management, presentation and customization of template features.
+A WordPress theme controls all of the design elements of the website.
+It allows you to add a “skin” to your entire site in a similar way that a template system does but it also also gives you more control over the management, appearance and ability to customize template options.